 AUX DSUB9 Connects to AUX connector on the Network Master panel using J1705A AUX Conversion Adaptor.
 1pps Out The 1PPS signal is output.
 1 10MHz Out The 10 MHz clock signal is output.
-1 GPS Lights in green when signals of four or more satellites are being received.
-OSC Lights in green when the Rubidium oscillator stability reaches $10^{-9}$ .
+1 GPS 2 Lights in green when signals of four or more satellites are being received.
+OSC Lights in green when the Rubidium oscillator stability reaches 10^{-9} .
 This lights within around 15 minutes usually.
-However this varies depending on ambient temperature. , 1pps Sync In The input connector of the external 1PPS reference signal for the synchronization.
-Antenna The connector for GPS antenna.
+However this varies depending on ambient temperature.
+3, 4 1pps Sync In The input connector of the external 1PPS reference signal for the synchronization.
+Antenna MU100090A: For GPS antenna.
+MU100090B: For GPS/GNSS antenna.

-\1: Signal which is synchronized with GPS or the signal inputted to 1pps Sync In.

-\2: In the following cases, it may take nearly one hour to light up.

-- When the ambient temperature has changed significantly since the last time you used the MU100090A. - When MU100090A has received vibration or impact. - When you have used MU100090A continuously for 60 days or more and then restarted.

-\3: It may not light up when you restart the Network Master one hour or less after having used the MU100090A in a hot place.
+- 1: Signal which is synchronized with GPS or the signal inputted to 1pps Sync In. - 2: On the MU100090B High Performance GNSS Disciplined Oscillator, GPS/GNSS is printed instead. - 3: In the following cases, it may take nearly one hour to light up. - When the ambient temperature has changed significantly since the last time you used the disciplined oscillator. - $\bullet\,$ When the disciplined oscillator has received vibration or impact. - When you have used the disciplined oscillator continuously for 60 days or more and then restarted. - 4: It may not light up when you restart the Network Master one hour or less after having used the Disciplined Oscillator in a hot place.

-Connections of GPS Disciplined Oscillator Interfaces
+Connections of Disciplined Oscillator Interfaces